Are you thinking of becoming a homesteader?

 I’m on a baking spree all of a sudden, but I actually bake a lot.
 My kids love sweet treats, and it is fairly inexpensive.

-So when I get on a baking spree, watch out because the flour will be flying.
+When I get on a baking spree, watch out because the flour will be flying.

 Believe it or not, I actually grew up not knowing how to bake.
 I thought baking was opening up a boxed cake mix.